 - Lots of other non-departmental public bodies, committees and advisory bodies

-The FOI Act operates alongside the Data Protection Act, which allows people to access information about themselves (e.g. personnel records, or information held by credit reference agencies) and the Environmental Information Regulations, which give people access to information about the environment.
+The FOI Act operates alongside the Data Protection Act 2018, which allows people to access information about themselves (e.g. personal records, or information held by credit reference agencies)

-The Act itself can be viewed on the website of the The National Archives UK Legislation site at http://www.legislation.gov.uk/.
+The Freedom of Information Act can be viewed on at http://www.legislation.gov.uk/.